preston-thomas/nfl_advanced_statistics/README.md

 # Run Instructions
 * You will need to load the CSVs into SQL tables
-* You will then need to establish a connection to your local PostgreSQL database, using the connection string, which is found at the top of the data_ingestion.py file
+* You will then need to establish a connection to your local PostgreSQL database, using a connection string.
+An example can be found at the top of the data_ingestion.py file
-* NOTE: Your local setup will differ from mine

 # Citations
 All data currently in the database contributed from the CSVs found from this GitHub profile: nflverse.
-This repository contains the source code responsible for scraping data from multiple sources, and has a Creative Commons license.
+This repository contains the source code responsible for scraping data from multiple sources